joebew42/elixir-playground/examples/bank_account/scratch.md

 # DOING

-* create a new account
+* delete an account

-can handle only one account

-bank -> accounts -> balance

 # TODO

-* delete an account

-* each account will be a process, in order to deal with it we have to introduce a way to registry processes with name
+* each account will be a process
-* what to do when a process dies (introduce a kind of supervision)
+* what to do when a process dies (introduce a kind of supervisor)

 # DONE

+* create a new account
 * remove the `balance` state from the bank
 * check the current balance by reading the state of the account instead of the state of the bank
 * naming tests: rename the term `user` with the term `account`